Durgesh2601/Durgesh2601/README.md

 ### Hi there, I'm Durgesh 👋
 I'm an aspiring full stack web developer with a passion for developing innovative programs.
-Skilled at reading and writing codes using viable inputs and outputs.
+I'm skilled at reading and writing codes using viable inputs and outputs.
 - 🌱 I’m currently learning ReactJs